AITGmbH/AIT.Taskboard/Doc/Taskboard.Quickstart.md

 in faded colors the overall summary and in normal colors the values for the person currently filtered.

-For each state a summary is shown which we refer to as <span id="ColumnSummary" class="anchor"></span>Column Summary.
+For each state a summary is shown which we refer to as Column Summary.
 The column summary shows a numeric value for each state.
 Which values to consider can be configured in the Settings dialog (See 4.4 Edit ).